junxiongliu/College-Recommendatoin-App-MSiA-423/README.md

     `export APP_SETTINGS="path/to/where/your/config/file/is.config`

-5. The database should have been initialized, so you may skip this step and go to next step.
+5. The database has been initialized, so you may skip this step.
 If this is not the case, please initialize a folder called `data` in `develop` and store the cleaned data ([Google Drive](https://drive.google.com/file/d/1h84q5fhv1MEo6F0YYiqhdGLX854hRmNG/view?usp=sharing)) into this new folder.
-Then you should use `python create_collegedb.py` to initialize the database.
+Then, you should enter `python create_collegedb.py` to initialize the database.

-6. Now run the application by typing `python application.py`.
-The webapp should be running on `http://ec2-52-91-59-235.compute-1.amazonaws.com:5000/home`.
+6. Now enter `python application.py`.
+The app should be running on `http://ec2-52-91-59-235.compute-1.amazonaws.com:5000/home`.
 Have fun!

 ## Logging
 There are two sets of logging performed.